-Participate in the Threat Hazard Identification Risk Assessment and Stakeholder Preparedness Review process.
+Subrecipients are required to participate in the Threat Hazard Identification Risk Assessment and Stakeholder Preparedness Review process.

-The THIRA and SPR will be sent out as a fillable form and is due by November 1st, 2023 (This date may change based on federal guidance).
+The THIRA and SPR will be sent out as a fillable form and is due by November 1st, 2024 (This date may change based on federal guidance).